thomasthaddeus/cityuseattle.github.io/docs/tools/virtualbox.md

 # Install VirtualBox on MacOS (No Apple Silicon Valley Support)

 **If you're using Apple Silicon Valley, VirtualBox may not work well.
-Actually, you need to find alternatives.**
+You will need to find alternatives.**

 [Check if you're using Apple Silicon Valley]({{ site.baseurl }}{% link docs/common/applem1.md %})

-1. Open the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads), choose the latest version and click "OS X hosts"
+1. Open the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads), then choose the latest version and click "OS X hosts"

 ![virtualbox_download_page](/assets/images/virtualbox/virtualbox_download_page.png)

-2. Once you get the downloaded install package, click that and you will see the image below.
-Click that VirtualBox.pkg.
-In the next several steps, you would see some questions during the installation process.
+2. Once you get the downloaded install package, click on it and you will see the image below.
+Click on VirtualBox.pkg.
+In the next several steps, you will see some questions during the installation process.
 Just click "Allow", "Continue" and "Done".
 That's it.

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_installing.png)

-3. Open the installed VirtualBox, if you can see the image below.
-Congrats!
-Install successfully!
+3. Open the installed VirtualBox.
+If you can see the image below, congrats!
+It installed successfully!

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_homepage.png)